Rent-to-own vs. buying: what is the difference?

 Alternatives to rent-to-own homes

-Bottom line: rent-to-own can be a great avenue to homeownership as long as you work with professionals, understand what a rent-to-own contract entails and understand what to look for in a suitable property.
+Bottom line: Rent-to-own can be a great avenue to homeownership as long as you work with professionals, understand what a rent-to-own contract entails and know what to look for in a suitable property.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.